 How Does Forest Restoration Occur?This is complex, and since 1978 we have been adapting and improving our different restoration techniques in the parks.
 By the mid-2000s, park managers and foresters had built the knowlege, skills, and support to really increase the acres of second-growth forests being treated with restoration thinning.

 Restoration of second-growth forests requires the removal of logging roads, thinning and removal of selected trees, stream restoration, and solving erosion problems.
-All of this work is based on building partnerships and trust between a wide variety of private, tribal, government, non-profit, and academic organisations.
-Redwoods Rising is an important example of restoration partnerships at these parks.
+All of this work is based on building partnerships and trust between a wide variety of private, tribal, government, non-profit organisations, contractors, local companies, and academic organisations.
+Redwoods Rising is an important example of restoration partnerships at our Parks.